haugstrup/babs-stats/README.md

 ## Viewing your stats
 There's a small JS app that will display your stats for you.
 Currently the following data is generated:

-* Amount of trips taken
+* Basic info (no. of trips, total duration, shortest & longest trips etc.)
-* Total time spent biking
-* Average trip duration
+* Latest trips taken with date and duration
-* Most popular routes (with average duration and trip count)
+* Most popular routes
+* Weekly usage
+* Google Map showing visited stations
-* Most popular stations employed
+* Most popular stations

 Since the data file is loaded asynchronously you can't server the HTML file under `file://`.
 A small server script is included.
 Run it with `node server.js` and then hit up [http://localhost:8000](http://localhost:8000)